hoppersroppers/ctfWriteups/CSAW15/FOR300-Mandiant/readme.md

 On the plus side, you now know to use "Free File Camouflage" on this last image and what do you know, out pops a new file.
 Running 'file' on us lets us know it's an executable ELF file.

-Momma taught me to blindly run executables given to me during CTF competitions, so here we gooooooo....
+Momma taught me to blindly run executables given to me during CTF competitions, so here we gooooooo!
+You'll have to change perms to get it to execute and if you 777 it I'll hop through this monitor so help me...

 And out pops the flag.
 Bit of a downer at the end that we needed a hint, but at least you didn't waste time trying to figure out what worked, right?